ehlowr0ld/hmr/README.md

 ## Motivation

 HMR is already a common feature in the frontend world.
-Web frameworks like [Vite](https://vite.dev/) supports syncing changes to the browser without a full refresh.
-Test frameworks like [Vitest](https://vitest.dev/) supports on-demand updating test results without a full rerun.
+Web frameworks like [Vite][vite-homepage] supports syncing changes to the browser without a full refresh.
+Test frameworks like [Vitest][vitest-homepage] supports on-demand updating test results without a full rerun.

 So, why not bring this magic to Python?

 ## How it works

-1. [`Signal`](https://docs.solidjs.com/concepts/intro-to-reactivity#signals) is an alternative of the observer pattern.
-I implemented [a simple signal system](https://github.com/promplate/pyth-on-line/blob/1710d5dd334ec6e1ff3e0e41e081cf7bf3575535/packages/hmr/reactivity/primitives.py) to notify changes.
+1. [`Signal`][solidjs-signals-docs] is an alternative of the observer pattern.
+I implemented [a simple signal system][hmr-signal-impl] to notify changes.
-2. I implemented [a custom Module class](https://github.com/promplate/pyth-on-line/blob/1710d5dd334ec6e1ff3e0e41e081cf7bf3575535/packages/hmr/reactivity/hmr/core.py#L69) which tracks every `__getattr__` and `__setattr__` calls.
+2. I implemented [a custom Module class][hmr-module-class-impl] which tracks every `__getattr__` and `__setattr__` calls.
 When a key is changed, it will notify the modules who used it.
 This notification is recursive but fine-grained.
-3. `watchfiles` is used to [detect fs changes](https://github.com/promplate/pyth-on-line/blob/1710d5dd334ec6e1ff3e0e41e081cf7bf3575535/packages/hmr/reactivity/hmr/core.py#L245).
+3. `watchfiles` is used to [detect fs changes][hmr-fs-tracking-impl].
 If a change's path is a python module that has been imported, it will notify the corresponding ones.

 ## Contributing